-Length -- 4.75 to 5.2 inches.
-Over an inch shorter than the English sparrow.
+Length 4.75 to 5.2 inches.
+Over an inch shorter than the

-Male -- Upper parts olive-yellow, brightest on the crown; under parts bright yellow, streaked with reddish brown.
+English sparrow.
+Male Upper parts olive-yellow, brightest on the crown; under parts bright yellow, streaked with reddish brown.
 Wings and tail dusky olive-brown, edged with yellow.
-Female -- Similar; but reddish-brown streakings less distinct.
-Range -- North America, except Southwestern States, where the prothonotary warbler reigns in its stead.
-Nests from Gulf States to Fur Countries.
-Winters south of the Gulf States.
-As far as northern parts of South America.
-Migrations -- May.
+Female Similar; but reddish-brown streakings less distinct.
+Range prothonotary warbler reigns in its stead.
+Nests from Gulf far as northern parts of South America.
+Migrations May.
 September.
 Common summer resident.